JSChris-K/Calorie-Tracker/README.md

    1. Problem & User

-This project is designed to help individuals estimate their daily calorie needs and receive simple meal recommendations.
-It is intended for users who want a quick, personalized diet plan based on basic health paramaters.
+Many businesses, such as gyms and meal prep services, lack simple tools to quickly estimate customers’ daily calorie needs and provide basic nutrition guidance.
+This project addresses that gap by offering an easy-to-use calorie calculator that translates user data into practical recommendations.

+The intended users are businesses and service providers seeking a quick, accessible way to deliver personalized dietary insights to their customers without requiring advanced nutritional expertise.

    2. Data